ajsb85/altium-viewer/storybook/README.md

 - **Setup File**: `.storybook/vitest.setup.ts`
 - **Environment**: browser (via `@vitest/browser-playwright`)

+## Configuration Notes

+### Theming and Aliases

+Due to current versioning quirks in Storybook 10+, we use specific aliases in `.storybook/main.ts` to ensuring blocking dependencies like `@storybook/blocks` can access internal theming logic.
+**Do not remove these aliases or the `@storybook/theming` dependency** without verifying the build survives.

+We also use `createRequire` in `main.ts` to alias `use-sync-external-store/shim/index.js` to its absolute path via `require.resolve`, ensuring both Vite (dev) and Rollup (build) can resolve it correctly.
+We also include it in `optimizeDeps`.

+### Static Assets

+The project is configured to serve assets from `pkg/altium/assets/client` at the root.
+Be aware of this when referencing fonts or images in CSS/SCSS (e.g., path resolution).

 ## Project Structure

 - `src/components/`: Vue components and their corresponding stories (`*.stories.ts`).